COVID-19 recession: Egypt

 The Economy of Egypt suffered from the COVID-19 recession.
 Tourism, which employs one in ten Egyptians and contributes about 5% of the GDP, has largely stopped, while remittances from migrant workers abroad (9% of GDP) are also expected to fall.
-The cheap fuel prices and slower demand have also led some shipping companies to avoid the Suez Canal, and instead opt for traveling by the Cape of Good Hope, leading to reduced transit fees for the government.
+The cheap fuel prices and slower demand also led some shipping companies to avoid the Suez Canal, and instead opt for traveling by the Cape of Good Hope, leading to reduced transit fees for the government.
+However, despite this, Egypt were one of the few African countries to have a positive growth rate during the recession.

 Ethiopia

 Ethiopia is heavily dependent for export income on its national carrier, Ethiopian Airlines, which has announced suspensions on 80 flight routes.
-Exports of flowers and other agricultural products have dropped sharply.
+Exports of flowers and other agricultural products dropped sharply.

 Namibia

 Namibia's central bank sees the nation's economy shrinking by 6.9% This will be the biggest shrink of GDP since its independence in 1990.
-The tourism and hospitality industries has accounted for N$26 billion being lost as 125 000 jobs have been affected.
+The tourism and hospitality industries has accounted for N$26 billion being lost as 125,000 jobs were affected.
 The central bank also announced that the diamond-mining sector will decline by 14.9% in 2020, while uranium mining may shrink 22%.